Modern Minimal Perfect Hashing: A Survey: Conclusion

 \myparagraph{Evaluation\@.} After explaining the approaches, we performed and discussed a wide range of benchmarks.
 We gave plots illustrating the Pareto front of the entire trade-off between construction throughput, query throughput, and space consumption.
-In essence, hash function construction through fingerprinting focuses on fast construction and queries, at the cost of less space-efficient representation.
-FiPS is a fast implementation of the approach.
-The brute-force approaches focus on showing what is possible in terms of storage space, but sacrifice on construction and query performance.
+In essence, the brute-force approaches focus on showing what is possible in terms of storage space, but sacrifice on construction and query performance.
 The most space-efficient approach is \consensus.
-Regarding query time, PtrHash offers the best performance by optimizing PHOBIC.
+Hash function construction through fingerprinting appealed through its simplicity and fast queries but is outperformed by more recent techniques now.
+Regarding query time, PHast offers the best performance, followed by PtrHash, both while also achieving rather small space.
 In general, over the past few years, perfect hashing has seen a large number of algorithmic improvements, leading to massive speedups and enabling larger and larger input sets.

 \myparagraph{Future Work\@.} It is reasonable to assume that approaches that are more space-efficient are also slower to construct.
 Future work will likely give additional trade-offs and achieve even smaller space consumption.
 Part of this might also be enabled by additional GPU accelerated constructions.
 Current approaches have the tendency that the most space-efficient approaches are slower to query.
 There is no reason to think that this is a fundamental limitation, especially since smaller data structures should be more cache-efficient.
 We believe that in the future, it will be possible to construct MPHFs that are very close to the space lower bound, while still achieving fast queries.
-An open problem is dynamic perfect hashing with small space consumption where we can add and remove keys without having to re-generate the function.
 Given the large progress over the 28 years since the last survey, we are excited for the breakthroughs that the next decades might bring.

+\begin{acks} This paper is based on and has text overlaps with the doctoral thesis of Hans-Peter Lehmann \cite{lehmann2024fast}.
+We would like to thank the anonymous reviewers for their valuable feedback.